vinodkusuma/CodingTests/README.md

 please enter the stickHeight value at -- enter all stickHeight values finally it display the result on console.

-# Please find PalindromeSubString java class is first question solution.
+# Please find PalindromeSubString java class is Third question solution.
 run java file and follow instruction which will print on console.

 # Example:After run the programme u will see on onsole like below